 - Keras – an open-source software library that provides a Python interface for artificial neural networks

-Scikit-learn is undoubtedly Python’s most helpful machine learning library.
-Classification, regression, clustering, and dimensionality reduction are just a few of the useful capabilities in the sklearn toolkit for machine learning and statistical modeling.
-These packages provide us with all the necessary machine learning techniques and functionalities for extracting patterns from a given dataset.
+Scikit-learn is undoubtedly Python’s most helpful machine-learning library.
+Classification, regression, clustering, and dimensionality reduction are just a few useful capabilities in the sklearn toolkit for machine learning and statistical modeling.
+These packages provide all the necessary machine-learning techniques and functionalities for extracting patterns from a given dataset.
 Keras is a neural network library, while TensorFlow is an open-source machine learning framework that you may use for various tasks.
 TensorFlow has high-level and low-level APIs, whereas Keras solely has high-level APIs.

-- Frameworks and Infrastructure – this category provides you low level ML frameworks and cloud infrastructure for ML tasks
+- Frameworks and Infrastructure – this category provides you with low-level ML frameworks and cloud infrastructure for ML tasks

 - SageMaker Studio IDE – is a fully managed Machine Learning service that assists us in developing advanced machine learning models.
 Data scientists and developers can use SageMaker to create and train machine learning models, compare ML models’ performance, and then deploy the best working model into a production-ready hosted environment.

-- AI Services – these are high-level services based on AWS ML experience that help you to solve your specific business problems without any knowledge in ML.
-For example, you don’t have to train your own ML model to use Amazon Rekognition, to analyze images or videos and identify objects, people, text, scenes, and activities from them.
+- AI Services – these are high-level services based on AWS ML experience that help you to solve your specific business problems without any knowledge of ML.
+For example, you don’t have to train your ML model to use Amazon Rekognition to analyze images or videos and identify objects, people, text, scenes, and activities.

 The AWS cloud service has the following key Machine Learning concepts:

-- Datasources stores metadata about the data that we’ve provided to ML service.
-Amazon ML analyzes your input data, computes descriptive statistics on its properties, and saves the statistics, schema and other information, as part of the Datasource object.
+- Data sources store metadata about the data we’ve provided to ML service.
+Amazon ML analyzes your input data, computes descriptive statistics on its properties, and saves the statistics, schema, and other information as part of the Datasource object.
 Amazon ML then uses the Datasource to train and test an ML model and generate batch predictions

-- ML models – generate predictions using the patterns extracted from the input data using a mathematical models such as: binary classification, multiclass classification, regression, etc.
+- ML models – generate predictions using the patterns extracted from the input data using mathematical models such as binary classification, multiclass classification, regression, etc.

-- Evaluations – as soon as the model is ready, you can measure the quality of ML model or compare its performance with other models based on other ML algorythms
+- Evaluations – as soon as the model is ready, you can measure the quality of the ML model or compare its performance with other models based on other ML algorithms

 - Batch Predictions asynchronously generate predictions for multiple input data observations